Elisa Bonaparte: Grand Duchess of Tuscany

-On 21 March 1801, Lucien Bonaparte and the King of Spain signed the Third Treaty of San Ildefonso, which restored Louisiana to France and in exchange established the Kingdom of Etruria by dividing Tuscany.
-The new kingdom was initially put in the charge of the infante Maria Louisa and her husband, Louis of Etruria, but he soon proved to be a poor ruler and deceased soon after in 1803.
-Thus, on 29 October 1807, Napoleon signed the Treaty of Fontainebleau with the Spanish court.
-This transferred Tuscany to France, and, in November of that year, Marie-Louise left the kingdom.
-From 12 May 1808, Tuscany was entrusted to an intermediary governor, Abdallah Jacques Menou, a French soldier who had converted to Islam during Napoleon's invasion of Egypt, but his way of life and lack of interest in the territory's affairs forced Napoleon to recall him on 5 April 1809. Élisa wished to become Governess of Tuscany in 1808, but she contracted an illness late in the year that prevented her from taking part in state affairs.
+In 1801, Napoleon created the Kingdom of Etruria out of Tuscany, under the infante Maria Louisa and her husband, Louis of Etruria, but he died in 1803.
+In 1807, he annexed Tuscany to France, and appointed General Menou as governor, but dismissed him in 1809.

+Élisa had wished to become Governess of Tuscany in 1808, but she became ill late in the year and could not take part in state affairs.
 She recovered in February 1809.
-A decree was officially created between the second and third of March that year which established the Grand Duchy of Tuscany, made Florence its capital and Élisa its "grand duchess".
-However, the terms of the decree required Élisa to enforce the decisions of Napoleon and his ministers and denied her the power to modify any of these decisions.
-This was a significant difference compared to the relative autonomy Élisa enjoyed in Lucca and Piombino.
-The decree also promoted Félix to the rank of général de division.
+On 3 March 1809, Napoleon established the Grand Duchy of Tuscany, with Florence its capital and Élisa its "grand duchess".
+However, the terms of his decree required Élisa to enforce the decisions of Napoleon and his ministers and denied her the power to modify any of these decisions.
+This was a significant difference from the relative autonomy Élisa enjoyed in Lucca and Piombino.
+The decree also promoted her husband Félix to the rank of général de division.